init64/octoffers.docs/octoffers/djinni.md

 The `Djinni` class automates the job application process on the Djinni platform (`djinni.co`) using Selenium WebDriver.

-## Imports
+### Imports

-- os, sys: Standard libraries for OS operations.
+- os, sys: Basic libraries for OS operations.
 - dotenv: Loads environment variables.
 - re: Regex operations.
 - selenium: For web interaction and element handling.